 What does an LLM involve?

-Spending around 40 hours a week studying students typically analyse complex legal issues with a view to problem solving or advising clients on how to structure their businesses.
+Students spend around 40 hours a week analysing and solving complex legal issues or advising clients how to structure their businesses.

-It also doesn't automatically strengthen applications for training contracts.
+LLMs also don’t automatically strengthen applications for training contracts.
 Further study is likely to be the most fruitful where its subject is a specialism that you wish to pursue as a solicitor.

 What are the entry requirements?